 The good: Most wetsuits today are made of Neoprene.
 Neoprene is affordable and durable.

-- Less carbon footprint compared to standard neoprene
+- Less carbon footprint compared to standard neoprene, although the process of making one is time and energy-consuming.

 The good: Less carbon footprint, warmer.
 Lowers the amount of oil being used.
 More warmth out of a thinner suit means fewer resources made in the creation of the wetsuit.
 Due to durability, the limestone wetsuits last longer which means fewer suits need to be made.
 A great alternative choice for anyone who has allergies against standard neoprene wetsuits.